ronilaukkarinen/weed/README.md

 Requirements
 --------------

-- Linux or unix shell
+- Linux or Unix shell
-- irssi (preferably original irssi that comes with your Linux distribution, not tested on irssi for Windows)
+- irssi (not tested on irssi for Windows)
-- wget (usually with every Linux distribution)
+- wget
-- screen (usually with every Linux distribution)
+- screen or tmux
 - git (optional)
-- nano/pico (you can also use vi, but the tutorial below is for nano)
+- nano/pico (you can also use vim, but the tutorial below is for nano)
-- PuttyTray or any command line interface you have in your Linux box, depends are you using shell or your client PC
+- Mac OS X Terminal, [ExtraPuTTY](http://www.extraputty.com/) for Windows or any command line interface with SSH or SSH tunneling
-- Some patience and basic Linux command line knowledge
+- Perl >= 5.1.4

 Installation
 --------------